-The project/program/portfolio only addresses some elements of the benefits being assessed by the
+The project/program/portfolio only addresses some elements of the benefits being assessed by the question/statement or addresses them indirectly.

-The project/program/portfolio directly and completely addresses the benefits being assessed by the
+The project/program/portfolio directly addresses most elements of the benefits being assessed by the

 The project/program/portfolio only addresses few or minor elements of the benefits being assessed by the question/statement or provides minor indirect benefits.